Book cover

 }

-In addition to find* methods, a repository can implement methods to save, update, and remove objects:
+In addition, this repository can implement methods to insert, update, and remove Book objects:

 }